louislefevre/onyx/docs/report.md

 Validating the type checker was rather similar to the parser in terms of how it was implemented, as not much changes outside of data types.
 Again each test was compartmentalised into various categories, with the result being compared against the expected expression type.
 Though since the role of the type checker is to validate type compatibility between operands and operators, the successful return of the correct expression type meant that type validation was achieved and its function was performed correctly.

 #### 6.2.4 Evaluator Testing <a name="6.2.4"></a>
 The evaluators main job is to evaluate each expression and statement, returning the resulting values.
 This was particularly simple to test since it only required surveying the final result.
 Each unit test would take expressions of a particular type, same as previously, and evaluate the results by running them through the evaluator.
-The values returned were then compared against the expected outcome, and if they matched the tests passed.
-It was again rather imperative that this stage used a large pool of inputs for testing, as the amount of possibilities is extremely large and would potentially reveal a significant number of edge case issues.
+The values returned were then compared against the expected outcome, and if they matched then the tests passed.
+It was again rather imperative that this stage used a substantial pool of inputs for testing, as the amount of possibilities is extremely large and would potentially reveal a significant number of edge case issues.

 #### 6.2.5 Error Handler Testing <a name="6.2.5"></a>
 The final stage of unit testing takes place within the error handler, whose primary responsibility is to receive errors and output them to the user.
 Up until this point the unit tests have focused on correct inputs rather than incorrect ones, so this is where invalid syntax is purposely passed to see if the expected error message is returned.
 This was broken down into three categories: lexical errors occurring in the lexer, syntax errors occurring in the parser, and semantic errors occurring in the type checker.
 If the broken syntax resulted in the expected error occurring, it can be verified that the compiler successfully handles errors should they transpire.